-Placental blood flow can influence malaria during pregnancyJanuary 31st, 2013 in Diseases, Conditions, Syndromes /
+Placental blood flow can influence malaria during pregnancyJanuary 31, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Malaria in pregnancy causes a range of adverse effects, including abortions, stillbirths, premature delivery and low infant birth weight.
 Many of these effects are thought to derive from a placental inflammatory response resulting from interaction of infected red blood cells with the placental tissue.